-The European Orphan Drug Act is intended to encourage companies to develop safe and effective therapies for the treatment of rare diseases and disorders.
-In addition to providing a ten year term of data exclusivity upon final EMA approval, orphan drug designation also positions Novoteris to be able to leverage a wide range of financial and regulatory benefits, including government and institutional grants, and reductions in filing fees for the potential submission of a request for marketing approval.
+The US Orphan Drug Act is intended to encourage companies to develop safe and effective therapies for the treatment of rare diseases and disorders.
+In addition to providing a seven year term of market exclusivity upon final FDA approval, orphan drug designation also positions Novoteris to be able to leverage a wide range of financial and regulatory benefits, including government and institutional grants, and waiver of FDA user fees for the potential submission of a New Drug Application.

 About Cystic Fibrosis

 Cystic fibrosis (CF) is an autosomal recessive genetic disorder that affects most critically the lungs.
 Difficulty breathing is the most serious symptom and results from frequent lung infections that are most often treated with lifelong inhaled antibiotics.
 Development of drug resistance to available antibiotics is a major concern for patients with CF.

 About Nitric Oxide

 Nitric oxide, an endogenous molecule, is the most important signaling molecule in the body and plays an important role in every organ system, including the innate defense system against microorganisms.
 Exogenous nitric oxide has been demonstrated to be an effective antimicrobial agent against a broad spectrum of microbes, including drug resistant strains.
 A lower concentration of nitric oxide is already on the market from other manufacturers for the treatment of pulmonary hypertension in newborns.
 “This new application brings years of work with nitric oxide gas for antimicrobial uses to the clinical forefront.” added Dr. Miller.